Athletics Honors and Awards

 A winner of the prestigious USG NACDA Sustainability Award, Sun Devil Athletics joined Yale University in 2018 as the only universities in the U.S. with Sustainability Certified programs through University Sustainability Practices.

-Since the launch of the honor in 2008, Sun Devil scholar-athletes have accounted for 35 Pac-12 Scholar-Athlete of the Year honors, second only to Stanford.
+Since the launch of the Pac-12 Scholar-Athlete of the Year honor in 2008, Sun Devils accounted for 40+ winners, second only to Stanford.

 Before Arizona became this country’s 48th state in 1912, athletics were deeply embedded in the college campus scene.